liferay/liferay-frontend-projects/packages/liferay-npm-bundler/README.md

 Where:

+* **"exclude"**: defines files to be excluded from bundling from all or specific packages.
+* **"output"**: by default the bundled packages are written to `build/resources/main/META-INF/resources`, which is the standard Gradle output directory for resources, but it can be overriden for customized builds.
 * **"process-serially"**: defines whether to process dependency packages in parallel, leveraging Node.js asynchronous model, or one by one.
 The default value is false, so that everything gets processed in parallel, but you can